Miss Sasha (Alexandra) Katharine Kelly

 From its title, the Ovide moralisé could easily be mistaken for nothing more than a moralising translation of Ovid's Metamorphoses.
 However, my research project will explore the complexities of translation studies in order to demonstrate that the Ovide moralisé has merit as a text of study in its own right.
 Comparative analysis of both texts will reveal that the concept of "truth" is central to both; problematised in the Metamorphoses and revealed as a source of constant tension with regards to the Ovide moralisé's claim that it reports the myths Selonc ce qu' Ovides les baille ("according to the way Ovid gives them").

 Chapter in book

-- Kelly, Sasha (Forthcoming).
+- Kelly, Sasha (2022).
 Roman Gender in the 'Roman de Silence'.
 In The Routledge Companion to the Reception of Ancient Greek and Roman Gender and Sexuality.
 Moore, K. R. Routledge.